mattyoung101/tamara/papers/slides/progress_seminar.typ

 #let (slide, empty-slide, focus-slide) = utils.slides(s)
 #show: slides

+// HACK ALERT but this thing is due tomorrow and I can't figure out how to set the figure caption text size
+// so idgaf!!!
+#let fig = counter("fig")

 = Background
 == Motivation
+#fig.step()
 Application Specific Integrated Circuits (ASICs) and Field Programmable Gate Arrays (FPGAs) commonly deployed in space (and on Earth)...